PatrickCaramico/Project_MarioBros/README.md

 ### about

-<p>Projeto Simples de jogo do Super Mario Bros, baseado no jogo do Dino no Google, utilizando HTML, CSS e Javascript, com sons de game over e tela de inicio.</p>
+<p>Simple project of Super Mario Bros game, based on the Dino game on Google, using HTML, CSS, and Javascript, with game over sounds and a start screen. </p>

 ### screenshot